GlycemicGPT Docs

 What "t:connect cloud" is

 t:connect is Tandem's cloud service.
 The official t:connect mobile app or desktop uploader syncs your pump's history (boluses, basal changes, alarms, settings) to Tandem's servers periodically -- typically every 60 minutes from the mobile app.
 Once your data is in the t:connect cloud, GlycemicGPT can pull it.
-And -- in the upload direction -- GlycemicGPT can push BLE-captured data back to those same servers.

 If you've never used t:connect before, set it up first: